Goal Setting: Take Small Steps to Actually Follow Through

 2. Map out concrete steps.

 I decided to read more.
 I choose one article per day.
-After I finish writing, I make an effort to stay up on what’s going on in business, personal finance and the world in general.
+After I finish writing, I make an effort to stay up on what’s going on in a business, personal finance and the world in general.
 I save website links for articles I want to read in the future or capture physical ones on the Genius Scan app.
 It can help you stay current as a business owner and give you a competitive edge.

 Choose one small thing you can do daily, weekly, monthly, etc. to improve your business or work situation.
 It doesn’t even have to be one ongoing goal.
 Maybe you’ve been meaning to make a one-time switch to lower your credit card processing fees for your business, change invoice software or look into tools that will increase your productivity.